This is a list of all theatre arts courses. For more information, see Theatre Arts.

 THTR:3270 Entertainment Design 3 s.h.

 Introduction to entertainment design and technology; primary focus on contemporary approaches to design and delivery of content in entertainment industry; assignment of practical projects using media servers, projection, LED arrays, video editing software, and moving light technologies.
 GE: Engineering Be Creative.

-English majors may apply this course to the following area and/or period requirement.
+English majors and English and Creative Writing majors may apply this course to the following area and/or period requirement.
 AREA: Medieval and Early Modern Literature and Culture.
 PERIOD: Early Literatures Through 17th Century.
 Same as ENGL:3276.

-English majors may apply this course to the following area and/or period requirement.
+English majors and English and Creative Writing majors may apply this course to the following area and/or period requirement.
 AREA: Medieval and Early Modern Literature and Culture.
 PERIOD: Early Literatures Through 17th Century.
 Same as ENGL:3277.

 Application of fundamental skills learned in THTR:2301 to more advanced study of dramatic structure and style; reading of plays, weekly writing assignments; focus on writing one-act play.
 Prerequisites: THTR:2301.